clojure-finance/clojask/doc/documentation.md

   *Join functions are immediate actions, which will be executed at once.*

-  *Will automatically pipeline the registered operations and filters.*
+  *Will automatically pipeline the registered operations and filters like `compute`.
+You could think of join as first compute the two dataframes then join.*

   | Argument            | Type               | Function                                                     | Remarks                                           |
   | ------------------- | ------------------ | ------------------------------------------------------------ | ------------------------------------------------- |